BrianEnigma/Amiibo/NOTES.md

 ## User Payload?

 What content and format is stored in the read/write section of the payload?
 The owner (in what form — user ID, username, Mii?) and some limited save game data?

+## Bytes at the end of the bin?

+The tag, by definition, holds 540 bytes.
+Downloaded `*.bin` files are 572 bytes.
+What are the extra 32 bytes?